 When you get a discount for something save the difference, you’ll be surprised how quickly it adds up.

 When you’re in a shop look for in-store deals and discounts.
-Shop at quiet periods, off peak times for instance.
+Shop at quiet periods, and off-peak times for instance.
 Me and my wife go to the market when it’s near to closing time, traders are trying to get rid of stock that might otherwise go off, and you can get some really good discounts.

 Haggle with the seller, and be prepared to walk away if you don’t get a deal.
 You’ll be surprised how much merchants will be willing to discount to close the sale.

 Now I’m going to make a caveat here, don’t just buy cheap, if the goods are low quality, they might not last very long, and you will have to replace more frequently.
 I’m thinking of items like clothes, which go out of shape, loose colour and look tatty very quickly.
 Sometimes buying cheap is a false economy.
 Buying five T-shirts for £2 isn’t likely to yield great quality, so tread carefully.